SalvatoreRa/tutorial/machine learning/README.md

 &nbsp;

-In this section, you will find the Jupiter Notebook for the the tutorial I published in Medium.
+In this section, you will find the **Jupiter Notebook** for the the tutorial I published in **Medium**.
 I suggest to read the tutorial and the companion tutorial code in the order provided in the table below.
 For practical reason, I have divided some of the tutorial in more than one part (allowing to concentrate in one of the tutorial on the theoretical part and in the others about the programming).
-Tutorial dedicated only to the theory have not a linked Jupiter notebook containing the Python code used for the model and the graph.
+Tutorial dedicated only to the theory have not a linked Jupiter notebook containing the **Python** code used for the model and the graph.
 I wrote and test the code in Google Colab in order to make it reproducible.

-I am progressively adding also some R tutorials, I decided to upload the R-scripts so you can tested them.
+I am progressively adding also some **R tutorials**, I decided to upload the R-scripts so you can tested them.
 Check the table below where I list the Colab Notebooks, the R-scripts and the companion articles.

 Moreover, you may find here some colab notebook without a theoretical tutorial (yet).
 I decided to upload the code before I have finish to write the theoretical part (this would be indicated).
 I am convinced that the code alone is already beneficial.
 I would successively publish on Medium the written article (with details and comment to the code).